fluencelabs/docs/docs/aqua-book/language/values.md

   <- arr.length
 ```

-As of Aqua `0.6.3`, it is not possible to get an element by index directly from the collection creation expression or get a length.
+As of Aqua `0.6.3`, it is not possible to get an element by index or get a length directly from the collection creation expression.

 ## Getters